smacoh/LeagueAnalysis/README.md

-# League of Legends: The Impact of Monster Objectives on Wins
+# League of Legends: The Impact of Monster Objectives on Game Results
-UCSD DSC 80 Final Projectssss

-test changes
+by Samuel Cho